AhujaJiya/Web_Scraping/README.md

 - import requests

 ## Check the generated files:
-outputfinal.json: Contains the raw JSON response from the API.
-Output_WebScraping.xlsx: Excel file with initial scraped data.
+outputfinal.json: Contains the raw JSON response from the API Output_WebScraping.xlsx: Excel file with initial scraped data